INIT-REF/ASM_Euler/README.md

 ### 041
 We can set the upper limit to 7654321, because all 8- and 9-digit numbers are divisible by three (as the digit sum is divisible by three).
 And because I assumed that the number would be a large 7-digit number, I didn't implement a prime sieve but instead used a quick trial division to identify primes.

+### 044
+I assumed that the first (lowest) pair, for which the difference and sum are pentagonal is the one with the lowest difference.
+Unfortunately, I have no proof for that assumption, but it turned out to be the correct answer.
+Also, I set an arbitrary limit to only search within the first 2500 pentagonal numbers.